-Emergency care

-Emergency care refers to services that are:

-Furnished by a provider qualified to furnish emergency services, and You pay a \$90 copay per visit for all emergency services.

-• Needed to evaluate or stabilize an emergency medical condition.

-A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
+Services that are covered for you What you must pay when you get these services Needed to evaluate or stabilize an emergency medical condition.
+A medical emergency is when you, or any other prudent.
+Copayment is waived if you are admitted to a hospital within 3 days.
+If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered OR you must have your inpatient care at the out-of-network hospital A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life, (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
 Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network.

-Worldwide Emergency Coverage\

-The plan covers emergency care received worldwide (Worldwide includes emergency care received outside of the Unites States and its' territories).
+Worldwide Emergency Coverage authorized by the plan and The plan covers emergency care received worldwide (Worldwide includes emergency care received outside of the Unites States and its' territories). your cost is the cost sharing you would pay at a network hospital.

-Copayment is waived if you are admitted to a hospital within 3 days.

-If you receive emergency care at an out-of-network hospital and need inpatient care after your emergency condition is stabilized, you must return to a network hospital in order for your care to continue to be covered OR you must have your inpatient care at the out-of-network hospital authorized by the plan and your cost is the cost sharing you would pay at a network hospital.

 You pay a \$90 copay per visit for worldwide emergency services.
 There is a \$50,000 per year annual maximum for worldwide services, including worldwide emergency services, worldwide urgently needed services, and worldwide emergency transportation services combined.
 Health and wellness education programs